Dingleberry

 What is dingleberry in English?

-dingleberry in British English = 1. a type of cranberry native to the south east US.
+dingleberry in British English = 1. a type of cranberry native to the southeast of the USA.
 2. derogatory, slang. a stupid person.

 Computer Storage: The old-fashioned way.